-In May of each year the respective RHABs shall provide the Membership Committee with the names of candidates selected by the RHAB to fulfill the upcoming openings on the Board.
-The Chief Official of the Collaborative Applicant will also provide the Membership Committee the designated Board member for the Collaborative Applicant in May of each year.
-In addition, in May of any year in which the At Large or Homeless members' terms are to expire, the Membership Committee shall present a slate of candidates for the respective upcoming vacant positions.
-The At Large and Homeless positions shall be elected at a regularly scheduled meeting of Board of Directors during June of the same year and take office on the first day of the month immediately following their election.
+In May of each year, the respective RHABs shall provide the Governance Committee with the names of candidates selected by the RHAB to fulfill the upcoming openings on the Board.
+The Chief Official of the Collaborative Applicant will also provide the Governance Committee with the designated Board member for the Collaborative Applicant in May of each year.
+In addition, in May of any year in which the At Large or Homeless members' terms are to expire, the Governance Committee shall present a slate of candidates for the respective upcoming vacant positions.
+The At Large and Lived Experience representatives shall be elected at a regularly scheduled meeting of the Board of Directors during June of the same year and take office on the first day of the month immediately following their election.